 I work from home in my Melbourne studio which overlooks the back yard - great for staring out of the window when I’m stuck for ideas.
 I use a variety of mediums, including acrylic paint and watercolour, but I am at my happiest with a good old-fashioned dip pen and Indian ink.
 It is unpredictable but worth the suspense.
 All of my work is wonky and messy, especially my paintings: I don’t like drawing cars or anything too technical.
 My perspective sucks so I wing it a lot of the time – I can’t draw a straight line, even with a ruler.
 My desk is usually covered in paper , paint tubes, ink splotches, water bottles, empty tea cups, pencil shavings and the day’s biscuit crumbs.
 I like to think of it as organised disorder .
 This is my desk on a good day.

 If you check out my Books section you’ll see I have illustrated a lot of children’s books with many different publishers both in Australia and in the U.S. and I often do school talks and illustration workshops.

 We have a daughter, Talia, and a son, Jordie, and they have been, and continue to be, a constant source of inspiration for us both.

-I also like to paint for myself and experiment with various different mediums.Keep an eye out on the painting/sketchbook page - I tend to jump from one thing to another, so my paintings change with my moods.
-At the moment I am exploring the themes of childhood memories and female alter egos using collage, oils, house paint and mono prints on wood or canvas.
+I also like to paint for myself and experiment with various different mediums.
+My paintings change with my moods.
+At the moment I am exploring the themes of alter egos , fashion statements, and searching for soul mates using collage, oils, house paint and mono prints on wood or canvas.